Slate is Live – World’s First External Innovation Discovery Platform. Check it out.

 Innovative TechTrack contents and automate a refill

-Vesta Smart Packaging aims to reduce the amount of plastic consumed daily.
-Their smart packaging product records its contents, identifies when it has become empty, and reorders the content automatically for refill.
+Vesta Smart Packaging aims to reduce the daily consumption of plastic.
+Their smart packaging product records its contents, identifies when it has become empty, and reorders the contents automatically for refill.

 This solution offers convenience, efficiency, visibility, and a route to eliminating single-use plastic.

-For businesses, it offers timely supply to their customers and data on their consumption habits, preferences, frequency, etc. Furthermore, their technology can help you secure the internal supply chain and track business assets around multiple locations.
+For businesses, it provides timely supply to their customers and data on their consumption habits, preferences, and frequency, among other details.
+Furthermore, their technology can help you secure the internal supply chain and track business assets around multiple locations.

-Its co-founder and COO, Dave Carr, is a Durham University graduate.
+Its co-founder and COO, Dave Carr, is a graduate of Durham University.

 Looking for startups in your preferred industry?
 Or startups that are solving specific goals relevant for your product line, or expansion goals?
 We can help.
 [Explore Startup Scouting by GreyB